 PointMe contributor Giovanni has some suggestions for what should be on your travel shopping list for after Coronavirus.

 Many of the nations of Latin America are still in some form of lockdown or quarantine.
 Some have turned a blind eye to problem (I’m looking at you, Nicaragua).
 International travel has not opened for many.
 Beyond that, some nations are welcoming visitors, or will be in the near future.
 Belize, Costa Rica and Panama should offer some great bargains.
+This guide to Latin America Coronavirus travel restrictions should help you plan a safer trip.

 With lots of potential destinations this year, deals may be the best offered in a decade.
 Let me know, if you have any questions or need help with booking a vacation in the Latin America.
 I have extensive travel experience in this part of the world.